The Adventures of Nicki and Ricky : Baffling Birds Trilogy

 I Like Tickles

-by Sarah E. Steinberg (2018)
+By Sarah E. Steinberg (2018)

 Introducing young children to bodily autonomy can be tricky, especially when what’s fun with one person doesn’t work with another.
 I Like Tickles shows a young child looking for animals’ signals, listening to people’s words, and knowing that even if they like a hug sometimes, they don’t have to offer it every time; a variety of situations allows caregivers the chance to talk about the preferences of the children, pets, and adults in their children’s worlds.
 Respect and listening are emphasized.